Integrated Train Testing Centre

 2025 (Phase 2 / Full Completion)

-The Integrated Train Testing Centre (ITTC) is a future railway testing facility in Singapore, commissioned by the Land Transport Authority (LTA).
+Singapore Rail Test Centre (SRTC), formerly known as Integrated Train Testing Centre (ITTC), is a railway testing facility in Singapore, commissioned by the Land Transport Authority (LTA).
 The 50 ha site is situated at the former site of the Raffles Country Club, and enables the testing and commissioning of rolling stock and rail subsystems for both new and existing rail lines.

 First announced on 24 April 2019, construction then began on 17 March 2021.
 The facility was originally planned to open in two phases; the first by end-2022 to receive new trains and systems for Circle Line 6.
 Full completion is expected by end 2024.